 Even a minor repair can be surprisingly costly, and different projects have varying effects on resale value.
-Across the nation, the median amount spent for home expenses like decorating, renovating, repairing and homebuilding was $13,000 in 2019, according to a 2020 Houzz & Home report.
+Across the nation, the average amount spent on home improvement was $10,341 according to Angi's 2021 State of Home Spending Report.
 And some projects can easily bump up toward the six-figure mark.

 Here’s a quick cost guide for some of the most commonly initiated home projects.

 Expect to spend an average $26,214 to replace cabinet fronts and hardware, upgrade appliances, replace laminate countertops and flooring, and paint the drywall and trim.
 Keep your appliances properly maintained to keep them running like new — and to avoid unnecessary repair or replacement costs.